Meowlan/expression2/README.md

-A place for a bunch of my e2 scripts
+## A place for a bunch of e2 scripts made by me and friends

 Use "Meow's Git Installer" to easily install *any github repo

-dont expect good code nor english.

-If you are using my scripts for ncrp i would always appreciate a small credit donation <3
+Pretty much only spaghetti and jank code, dont bully me. :<

-*any supported github repo (the main file must be called main.txt and the e2 will only download .txt files)
+###### *any supported github repo (the main file must be called main.txt and the e2 will only download .txt files)